TOP CLASSIC BIKE GUIDES

 "The local police keep stopping me too," he said, "and the MOTs are harder to get now that they've got a new tester at my local MOT station.
 I'm not sure what I'm going to do."

-So he bides his time restoring old clocks and revisiting the classics from the comfort of his living room and racking up even more miles on his other mount, a 50cc Norman Nippy that he's managed to wind 40,000 miles onto with various his trips to the North of England and the occasional Welsh tour.
+So he bides his time restoring old clocks and revisiting the classics from the comfort of his living room and racking up even more miles on his other mount, a 50cc Norman Nippy that he's managed to wind 40,000 miles onto with various trips to the North of England plus the occasional Welsh tour.

 Moreover, he’s got his eye on Europe again.
 There are still roads to travel, and there’s still life left in Project 9.
 And there are still places he hasn’t seen.